ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

     as described in (#identifier-alignment-explained).

-It is important to note that the authentication mechanisms employed by DMARC authenticate only a DNS domain and do not authenticate the local-part of any email address identifier found in a message, nor do they validate the legitimacy of message content.
+It is important to note that the authentication mechanisms employed by DMARC authenticate only a DNS domain and does not authenticate the local-part of any email address identifier found in a message, nor do they validate the legitimacy of message content.

 DMARC's feedback component involves the collection of information about received messages claiming to be from the Author Domain for periodic aggregate reports to the Domain Owner or PSO.
 The parameters and format for such reports are discussed in [@!I-D.ietf-dmarc-aggregate-reporting]

 A DMARC-enabled Mail Receiver might also generate per-message reports that contain information related to individual messages that fail authentication checks.
-Per-message failure reports are a useful source of information when debugging deployments (if messages can be determined to be legitimate even though failing authentication) or in analyzing attacks.
+Per-message failure reports are useful information when debugging deployments (if messages can be determined to be legitimate even though failing authentication) or in analyzing attacks.

 The capability for such services is enabled by DMARC but defined in other referenced material such as [@!RFC6591] and [@!I-D.ietf-dmarc-failure-reporting]

 ##   Use of RFC5322.From {#use-of-rfc5322-from}

-One of the most obvious points of security scrutiny for DMARC is the choice to focus on an identifier, namely the RFC5322.From address, which is part of a body of data that has been trivially forged throughout the history of email.
+One of the most obvious points of security scrutiny for DMARC is the the choice to focus on an identifier, namely the RFC5322.From address, which is part of a body of data that has been trivially forged throughout the history of email.
 This field is the one used by end users to identify the source of the message, and so it has always